derdesign/multi/README.md

 Multi works with objects that have asynchronous methods.
 It creates a wrapper with the same methods as the original, which can be run either in sequence or in parallel.

-The following example wraps the `fs` module in a Multi object:
+The following example wraps the `fs` module in a Multi object, and performs some operations:

 ```javascript
 var fs = require('fs'),